ichirokov/AndroidCourse/AndroidToolsWindows.md

   Now we are on Development mode.

 6. From Eclipse Menu: Run:Run Configuration..:Target:Launch on all compatible devices/AVD's: and select: Active devices and AVD's, then apply and run.
+  Have Error: CPU acceleration status: HAX kernel module is not installed: used Eclipse and Android Studio